 -Want to go to the next level of running lean?
 Look into “Rooting” your android or “Jailbraking” your Iphone….
 I haven’t needed to, so I haven’t bothered.

 What if you don’t have a spare/retired smartphone?

 2) Brave?
 Use your current phone:

-Using your current (important, expensive) phone can work.
+Using your current phone can work just fine.
 Personally, I don’t like the risk.
 You’re obviously securing the phone, but if something drastic happened I would be much less angry if I broke a 6 year old phone than if my current everyday cell phone.

-1) Don’t have an old phone and don’t want to use your current one?: Ask around… friends, parents, kids, may have old phones also collecting dust that they would give/loan/ or very cheaply sell to you.
+1) Don’t have an old phone and don’t want to use your current one?: Ask around… friends, parents, kids, may have old phones also collecting dust that they would give or loan to you.

 I hope these tips may help you use a phone to record.
 Let me know how it goes for you and share some of your own videos!